Going to stay: Demystifying the lives of missionary mothers

 “I began to see how this ministry of presence, of being with people, is very valuable,” says Grace.
 “Especially when the culture [where you serve] is about welcoming people into your home and hosting them.”

-Nellie and her family have lived and served in China for over a decade, with four children.
+Nellie and her family have lived and served in East Asia for over a decade, with four children.
 The youngest, Gloria, was adopted not too long ago.

 “I was so focused on the fruit of ‘ministry’ that it sometimes felt like my responsibilities as a mom got in the way of that,” Grace says.
 “But being faithful as a mother and a wife, is just as valuable as being faithful in ministry.”

 And being faithful as a wife and mother in a cross-cultural context means that you have a natural niche to build relationships with those around you.